CAISC/pytwitch/docs/source/channels.rst

 ^^^^^^^^^

 .. code-block:: python
-    :emphasize-lines: 2,5
+    :emphasize-lines: 3,6

-	# If you provide an oauth access token, it will get you the authorized channel object back.
+	# If you provide an oauth access token,
+	# it will get you the authorized channel object back.
 	oauth=''

-	# If you provide a name.
-It will get you the public channel object back.
+	# If you provide a name, it will get you the public channel object back.
 	name=''

 set_channel()